Today's Bible Reading: Hebrews 13

 Now may the God of peace, who through the blood of the eternal covenant brought back from the dead our Lord Jesus, that great Shepherd of the sheep, equip you with everything good for doing his will, and may he work in us what is pleasing to him, through Jesus Christ, to whom be glory forever and ever.
 Amen.
 (Hebrews 13:13-16, 20-21)

 Reflecting and Thinking

-The admonition of v.
-13 is probably a final call to leave Judaism and return to Christ.
-It is also a call for us to leave all that is comfortable so that we might follow Jesus regardless of the consequences.
+The admonition of verse 13 probably represents a final call to leave Judaism and return to Christ.
+For us today, it is a call to leave all that is comfortable so that we will follow Jesus regardless of the consequences.
 We are pilgrims in this world just as certainly as were those Old Testament heroes who were looking for the city to come.
-And even if your sacrifice is not that of our physical lives, we present ourselves to God as living sacrifices of praise, confession, good works, and unselfish sharing.
+And even if we are not called to sacrifice our physical lives, we daily present ourselves to God as living sacrifices of praise, confession, good works, and unselfish sharing.

 What God has done through the eternal covenant far surpasses the possibilities under the first covenant.
 The resurrection of Jesus is promise of our future.
 He equips us, works in us, protects us, and guides us.
 As we conclude the book of Hebrews today, take a moment to consider how God is at work in your life, and praise and thank him for those blessings.

-Heavenly Father, today we reflect upon your eternal goodness and reality, beyond the challenges we face in this world.
+Heavenly Father, today we reflect upon your eternal goodness and reality, wanting to see beyond the challenges we face in this world.
 Teach us your ways, and protect us as we journey toward our eternal home, in the name of our Lord Jesus, the great Shepherd, Amen.